hima is a wrapper function designed to perform various HIMA methods for estimating and testing high-dimensional mediation effects.

 summary(e4)

-#' # Example 5 (quantile mediation anlaysis - quantile HIMA):
+#' # Example 5 (quantile mediation analysis - quantile HIMA):

 # Note that the function will prompt input for quantile level.